-Chestnut time, and then both chestnut cake.
+Chestnut time, and so here is the recipe of the castagnaccio.
 Actually, It is a long time since I wanted to prepare the chestnut, but I locked the large number of regional variations not only, but also local to this recipe.
-A recipe of the cake, completely and naturally gluten, which obviously does not belong to my culture, but rather the Centre Italy and Tuscany (but it is also prepared in Piedmont, Liguria, Lazio and Emilia Romagna).
+A prescription ,that of castagnaccio, completely and naturally gluten, which obviously does not belong to my culture, but rather the Centre Italy and Tuscany (but it is also prepared in Piedmont, Liguria, Lazio and Emilia Romagna).
 If you love chestnuts, I refer you to all my RELATED LINKS, sweet and savory, to find something you might like.

 When I went to Lucca, where it appears that the recipe originated, I ate that lucchese, prepared without sugar and Rosemary, then in Pistoia did eat another with a little’ of sugar in the dough and the fennel seeds.
 I know that there are also versions with nuts into the dough, or with milk instead of water.

-Now, given the choice and since it is not a recipe of mine, I choose just what I liked the most, and then one with a little’ of sugar (It is true that chestnuts are naturally sweet, but for me a little’ sugar smoked strong hints of chestnut flour allays) and with the fennel seeds that give an aromatic fragrance especially sweet.
+Now, given the choice and since it is not a recipe of mine, I simply chose the one I liked the most and then that with a little’ of sugar (It is true that chestnuts are naturally sweet, but for me a little’ sugar smoked strong hints of chestnut flour allays) and with fennel seeds that give a particular aromatic fragrance to the dessert.
 If you want, You can omit the sugar.
-The soft chestnut cake is easy to make and really tells all stories Autumn, with lit fireplaces, steaming trays, fallen leaves.
+The soft castagnaccio is very easy to make and really tells all the stories of autumn, with lit fireplaces, steaming trays, fallen leaves.
 Have a good day.

 Prepare the cake is simple.
-Put the raisins to soak in warm water for 30 minutes to rehydrates it, then dry it with care.
+Soak the raisins in hot water for 30 minutes to rehydrate it, then dry it with care.

 Preheat oven to 200 degrees static.

-Put the chestnut flour, sugar and salt in a large bowl, then pour l & #8217; water to wire working l & #8217; mixture with a whip, so you get before a batter, smooth with no lumps, and finally a compound always smooth but semi liquid, very watery.
+Put the chestnut flour, sugar and salt in a large bowl, then pour the water flush by working the dough with a whisk, so you get before a batter, smooth with no lumps, and finally a compound always smooth but semi liquid, very watery.

-Add to the mix the chestnut half the pine nuts and raisins half.
+Add to the mixture of chestnut half of the pine nuts and half of the raisins.
 Grease a cake pan to low edges (or many small individual portions) with extra virgin olive oil and pour in the mixture.

-Sprinkle the surface of the castagnaccio with pine nuts and raisins remaining, the fennel seeds and fresh rosemary.
+Sprinkle the surface of the castagnaccio with the remaining pine nuts and raisins, the fennel seeds and fresh rosemary.